unikraft/summer-of-code-2021/content/en/docs/sessions/03-benchmarking-and-debugging/index.md

 First try to run **Nginx** using kraft.
 After you have successfully run using kraft, try to make a Makefile for **Nginx** and run manually.

-Do you observe something strage?
+Do you observe something strange?
 Where is the `main.c`?

 Deselect this option `Library Configuration` -> `libnginx` -> `Provide a main function` and try to make your own `main.c` that will run **Nginx**.